executors/executors/explanatory.md

 complexity of the cross product of a set of parallel algorithms with a set of facilities.

-**Synchronization.** Execution created through different facilities likewise have different synchronization properties.
-For example, an OpenMP parallel for loop is synchronous because the execution the thread which spawns it does not proceed past the loop until after each iteration of the parallel for loop is complete.
-In contrast, the execution of GPU kernels is typically asynchronous;
+**Synchronization.** Execution created through different facilities has different synchronization properties.
+For example, an OpenMP parallel for loop is synchronous because the spawning thread blocks until the loop is complete.
-kernel launches return immediately and the launching thread continues its execution without waiting for the kernel's execution to complete.
-Depending on its implementation, work submitted to a thread pool may or may not block the submitting thread.

-Correct code must account for these synchronization differences or suffer a data race.
-To minimize the possibility of races, these differences should be clearly communicated by library interfaces in a way that can be validated by tools.
-Is our `parallel_for` library itself synchronous or asynchronous?
+In contrast, the execution of GPU kernels is typically asynchronous; kernel launches return immediately and the launching thread continues its execution without waiting for the kernel's execution to complete.
+Work submitted to a thread pool may or may not block the submitting thread.
+Correct code must account for these synchronization differences or suffer data races.
+To minimize the possibility of races, these differences should be exposed by library interfaces.
-Vaguely, it depends on which facility is used.

 **Non-Expressivity.** Our `parallel_for` example restricts its client to a few simple modes of execution through the use of a single integer choosing which